timdiels/pytil/README.md

 up dev env).

 #### Building a conda pkg
-This is just in case you want to try out the build before pushing a version tag to master, which builds for you and pushes to conda.
+This is just in case you want to try out the build before creating a release on github.
+The github repo will publish to anaconda when you create a new release.
 The conda recipe runs pytest after the build either way.

 First time setup: